Key Takeaways

 Conclusion: budgeting, forecasting, and the budget forecast

-Now you know the basics of budgeting and forecasting.
-You also know where the budget forecast fits into the bigger picture.
+Now you know the basics of budgeting and forecasting and how the budget forecast fits into the bigger picture.

-If you'd like to start creating a budget forecast, download and play around with our free P&L budget vs. actuals template for Excel and Google Sheets.
+Ready to start creating a budget forecast?
+Download our free P&L budget vs. actuals template for Excel and Google Sheets.